 Each year the City prepares and publishes an Annual Action Plan (AAP) detailing the projects that the City will undertake during the program year to accomplish the goals and priorities outlined in the Consolidated Plan.
 The most recent AAP is at the link below.

 The public is encouraged to participate in the AAP drafting process.
-Starting in the spring/early summer, the City holds two public needs meetings, advertised both in The News Virginian and on the City's website.
+Starting in the spring/early summer, the City holds at least two public needs meetings, advertised both in The News Virginian and on the City's website.
 After the first public needs meeting, the draft plan is made available for review by the public for 30 days.
 During this 30-day review period, the second public needs meeting is held.
 Once the review period ends and any needed revisions are made to the draft AAP, it is adopted by City Council in late July.
-FY 2022's draft AAP is available for review at the link below, and print versions are available upon request.
-Comments on draft plans can be sent to the Planning Division or submitted by phone at (540) 942-6604.

 The Consolidated Annual Performance and Evaluation Report (CAPER) is an annual report prepared by the City to document the activities that were completed during the program year and shows how those activities contributed to accomplishing the goals outlined in the Consolidated Plan.
 It also examines how well the year's performance met the performance measures detailed in the program year's Annual Action Plan.
 A required report, the CAPER must be submitted to HUD no later than 90 days after the end of the program year.

 The Citizen Participation Plan (CPP) is a required document that outlines how the City will provide for and encourage all citizens to participate in the development, revision, amendment, adoption, and implementation of the following plans and programs: